 This is the default patch in Massive with one mono voice:

 This is the same patch, but with a second voice, the voices panned and detuned.

 Here is how the Massive voicing tab looks when the voices are spread:

 Panning separate recordings

 Although this technique involves the placement of sounds in the stereo field more than their width, by doubling tracks, it increases width.
-This differs from pseudo stereo because in that it uses two different recordings.
-For example, we could record the same guitar part twice and pan the consecutive channels right and left respectively.
+This differs from pseudo-stereo because in that it uses two different recordings.
+For example, we could record the same guitar part twice and pan the consecutive channels right and left, respectively.
 Since the two parts are recorded in different instances, they won’t phase.
 Yet, since they are both the same riff, it will seem like one, very wide, guitar part.
-This can help move the guitar out of the way of vocals and other prominent elements in the centre of the stereo image.
+This can help move the guitar out of the way of vocals and other prominent elements in the center of the stereo image.